 “We are not refugees anymore – we have become each other’s neighbours”

-On saturday June 17 2017, we as locals and newcomers, old and young people, new and old neighbours formed the Charity Walk of Solidarity during ‘De nacht van de Vluchteling’ in Amsterdam.
-With the help of community New Neighbours, Women’s March Netherlands, organisation YWCA and foundation Mexaena, Doetank PEER created an inclusive and diverse team of more than fifty locals and New Neighbours with a strong message:
+On saturday, the 17th of June 2017, we as locals and newcomers, old and young people, new and old neighbours formed the Charity Walk of Solidarity during ‘De nacht van de Vluchteling’ in Amsterdam.
+Together with New Neighbours, Women’s March Netherlands, organisation YWCA and foundation Mexaena, we created an inclusive and diverse team of more than fifty locals and new neighbours with a strong message:

-Our Charity Walk was not just about raising money for refugees far from your own country and frame of reference.
-It is about showing international solidarity with our brothers and sisters who are still on the run, celebrating and showcasting the diversity of locals and former refugees, new neighbours, that are now also part of the Netherlands, showing how integration is a two-way street by dancing the Arabic dance Dabke in every corner of the street, taking pride in our cultural differences and emphasising how we can do so much more if we exchange and learn from each other’s stories, cultures and experiences.
+Our Charity Walk is not only about raising money for refugees far from your own country and frame of reference.
+It is about showing international solidarity with people who are still on the run and celebrating the diversity of locals and former refugees, new neighbours, that are all part of the Netherlands.
+We showed how integration is a two-way street by dancing the Arabic dance Dabke in every corner of the street and taking pride in our different stories and backgrounds.

-“To see thousands people try to do participate in Nacht van de Vluchteling or donate their money gives me a nice feeling that we still have positive people and white hearts in this black world.
-International organisations, big states and countries do nothing to stop the war or finish this endless dark situation and do anything to show that there is still some respect for human rights.
-Some Syrians think that the human rights are only ink on papers and not true or realistic, but we still believe that there are humans who feel each other’s pain and suffering and walk to show their solidarity with refugees.” – Tamer Alalloush, Syrian co-founder of community New Neighbours
+“To see thousands people try to participate in Nacht van de Vluchteling or donate their money makes me believe that we still have so many people with big hearts in this dark world.
+International organisations, big states and countries don’t do enough to stop the war or end this dire situation or do something to show that there is still some respect for human rights.
+Some Syrians think that the human rights are only ink on papers and are not true or realistic, but we still believe that there are humans who feel each other’s pain and suffering and walk to show their solidarity with refugees.” – Tamer Alalloush, co-initiator and Syrian founder of community New Neighbours

 New Neighbours is an initiative in Utrecht and (online) community that brings new citizens and old citizens in the city of Utrecht together.
 For more info!